Indiana Jones 5 Update: Welcome! Everything Is Fine.

 image via LucasFilm/Paramount

-If you pored over my tender missive last time, then you know that at that point, Steven Spielberg was still the director (as always).
+If you pored over my tender missive about the Indiana Jones 5 filming last time, then you know that at that point, Steven Spielberg was still the director (as always).
 They were also pretending they had a script.
 Or at least that someone in a cast of thousands had begun writing it.

 But my information did not hold.
-Less than two weeks later, in fact, the news broke that Spielberg would be stepping down from directorial duties.
-James Mangold will be the director of the next installment, while Spielberg produces.
+Less than two weeks later, in fact, the news broke that Steven Spielberg would be stepping down from directorial duties for Indiana Jones 5 and James Mangold would be the director of the next installment.
+Spielberg will stay on to produce.

 But For Real This Time: Indiana Jones 5 News As We Know It